a95s/Google-Ngram-rarity-check/README.md

 ### Specification
 Input: a txt file of words, one word per line.
 Output: a txt file of words, one word per line.
 Words which are rarer than 0.1e-6 are marked with ">".
-You can find the examples of input and output in `eng-trimmed.txt` and `output.txt`.
+You can find the examples of input and output in `input.txt` and `output.txt`.

 ### Usage
 1. You need to have NodeJS with the `node-fetch` package installed.